 Ogden is a larger medium-sized city located in the state of Utah.
 With a population of 85,444 people and 22 constituent neighborhoods, Ogden is the seventh largest community in Utah.

-Ogden is a somewhat ethnically-diverse city.
+Ogden is an extremely ethnically-diverse city.
 The people who call Ogden home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ogden residents report their race to be White, followed by Black or African-American.
 Ogden also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 29.83% of the city’s residents.
-Important ancestries of people in Ogden include German, Irish, Scottish, and Danish.
+People of Hispanic or Latino origin account for 30.73% of the city’s residents.
+Important ancestries of people in Ogden include German, Irish, Scottish, and Italian.

 The most common language spoken in Ogden is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Chinese.